OpenNebula/docs/source/open_cluster_deployment/storage_setup/ceph_ds.rst

 .. note:: For production environments it is recommended to **not collocate** Ceph services (monitor, osds) with OpenNebula Nodes or the Front-end

-Front-end and Node Setup
+Front-end and Hosts Setup
 ================================================================================

-In order to use the Ceph Cluster the Nodes need to be configured as follows:
+In order to use the Ceph Cluster the Hosts need to be configured as follows:

 * The Ceph client tools must be available in the machine.
 * The ``mon`` daemon must be defined in the ``ceph.conf`` for all the Nodes, so ``hostname`` and ``port`` doesn't need to be specified explicitly in any Ceph command.